fredyouhanaie/espace-examples/pubsub/README.md

 > pubsub_0:publish("Hello, World, again!").
 ```

-* Start a fourth client, which should report the last message published:
+* Start a fourth subscriber, which should report the last message
+  published:

 ```
 > pubsub_0:client(delta).
 ```

-* One more message for all four clients:
+* One more message for all four subscribers:

 ```
 > pubsub_0:publish("Safety in numbers :-)").
 ```

 * Once we stop the application, all data and workers will disappear:

 ```
 > pubsub_0:stop().
 ```